carefree0910/carefree-learn-doc/docs/user-guides/auto-ml.md

         ...
 ```

+You can inspect the source code [here](https://github.com/carefree0910/carefree-learn/blob/752f4190aab49e6fa44e3926c01aeec5dc9a129a/cflearn/api/hpo.py#L774-L814) to see how `carefree-learn` defines its default search spaces, as well as [here](https://github.com/carefree0910/carefree-learn/blob/752f4190aab49e6fa44e3926c01aeec5dc9a129a/cflearn/api/hpo.py#L836-L859) to see how `carefree-learn` defines search spaces for `fcnn`.
+These two snippets should be able to cover most of the common use cases.

 ### Define Extra Configurations

 If we want to change some default behaviours of `cflearn.Auto`, we can specify the `extra_configs` in `fit`: